Open-Dataplatform/template-ingress-adapter/README.md

 ### Usage

-You can create a new ingress adapter repository (locally )using the following command:
+You can create a new ingress adapter repository (locally) using the following command (you need to be in the directory where you want to place the repository):

 ```sh
 cookiecutter https://github.com/Open-Dataplatform/template-ingress-adapter.git